Overview

 The year is 2020.
-The Earth took a breath.
+Mother Earth takes a breath.

 MAY 16-17, 2020

 It all starts around May of each year.
-That’s when Mama and Papa hawk have made their way back to their stomping grounds after migrating thousands of kilometres to start a new family.
+That’s when Mama and Papa hawk have made their way back to their breeding territory after migrating thousands of kilometres.

 I have to say, to go for a walk in the neighbourhood, stop to take pictures of them both and not have them swoop or yell at you, is super relaxing!